-8.1 GENERAL PROVISION HEARINGS AND APPELLATE REVIEWS
+9.1 GENERAL PROVISION HEARINGS AND APPELLATE REVIEWS

-8.1-1 INTENT
+9.1-1 INTENT

 The intent of these hearing and appellate review procedures is to provide for a fair review of decisions that adversely affect applicants or members (as described below) and at the same time to protect the peer review participants from liability.
-It is further the intent to establish flexible procedures, which do not create burdens that will discourage the Medical Staff and Board of Trustees from carrying out peer review.
-Accordingly, discretion is granted to the Medical Staff to create a hearing process which provides for the least burdensome level of formality in the process while still providing a fair review and to interpret these

-Bylaws in that light.
+It is further the intent to establish flexible procedures, which will facilitate peer review by the Medical Staff and Board of Trustees.
+Accordingly, discretion is granted to the Medical Staff to create a hearing process which provides for the least burdensome level of formality in the process while still providing a fair review and to interpret these Bylaws in that light.
 The Medical Staff, Board of Trustees, and their officers, committees and agents hereby constitute themselves as peer review bodies under the Federal Health Care Quality Improvement Act of 1986 and the California peer review hearing laws and claim all privileges and immunities afforded by the federal and state laws.

-8.1-2 EXHAUSTION OF REMEDIES
+9.1-2 EXHAUSTION OF REMEDIES